tejasnikumbh999/Tejas-Nikumbh/README.md

 I'm a Data Scientist 💻, Bagpacker 🏕️, and Designer 🎨!
 </h2>

-I love the process of processing and learning from the data.
+I love processing and learning from the data.
 I love the challenge of finding caches and spending time to meet new people.

 ### 🤝 Connect with me: